Videos by OutKick

 If morning TV cannot find a way to weather the storm, programs that air later in the day could first get hit.

-“There is no NBC News without Today,” a television news executive told NBA.
+“There is no NBC News without Today,” a television news executive told NBC.
 “There is no ABC News without GMA.”

 Though viewers have hemorrhaged for years, it’s yet to truly hit the bottom lines of news networks.
 News networks have simply upped the charge for advertisers, a temporary fix that staunches the revenue bleed while they grow their streaming networks.